Renewable Energy: An EcoFair Highlight

 Admission: $5 suggested donation

-Hosted by Energy Conservation Works (formerly JH Energy Sustainability Project), this 12-year tradition in the Tetons draws roughly 2,500 participants annually.
-Eco-Fair celebrates environmental stewardship and features sustainability-oriented booths, live music, local food, demonstrations, kids’ activities, raffle prizes and more.
+Hosted by Energy Conservation Works, this 13-year tradition in the Tetons draws roughly 2,500 participants annually.
+Eco-Fair celebrates environmental stewardship and features sustainability-oriented booths, live music, local food, demonstrations, kids’ activities, recycling education, and more.

 Huge thanks to 2015 EcoFair title sponsors Jackson Hole Travel & Tourism Board, Teton County Integrated Solid Waste & Recycling, High Country Linen Service and Jackson Whole Grocer!